 Having any of these symptoms does not mean that a person has colorectal cancer.
-However, they should be discussed with a doctor.
+But they should be discussed with a doctor.

 Drinking in Moderation is Beneficial

 Drinking alcohol in moderation is not a risk factor for developing colorectal cancer.
-However, moderate drinking is clearly associated with better health and greater longevity.
-That’s in comparison with either abstaining from alcohol or drinking heavily.
+However, moderate drinking is clearly linked with better health and longer life.
+That’s in comparison with either not drinking or drinking heavily.

 Drinking in moderation has been described by the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
 For a man it’s having two drinks per day.
 For a woman, it’s three drinks in any one day and an average of seven drinks per week.